cornerstonejs/cornerstone3D/packages/docs/docs/concepts/progressive-loading/retrieve-Configuration.md

 There are two scenarios for byte range requests:

-- The server sends back the total size of the data in the header of the response for the byte range in which we use our automatic decoding frequency (similar to the streaming scenario).
+- If the server sends back the total size of the data in the header of the response for the byte range in which we use our automatic decoding frequency (similar to the streaming scenario).
 - The server does not send back the total size of the data in the header of the response for the byte range in which we wait until the range request is finished and then decode the image.